 Step 8: Use Asset Data to Identify Opportunities

 As you record data from routine inspections and repairs, you start to understand the frequency of breakdowns and their causes.
 Seeing these trends will visually help to plan when equipment should be serviced to prevent complete failure.

 By collecting and analysing historical data, you can establish expectations and set key performance indicators (KPIs) for your maintenance team.
 KPIs include incentives such as:

 - Fewer customer complaints

 - Increased productivity

-Preventive Maintenance (also referred to as Preventative Maintenance) is the approach of scheduling routine maintenance and services to keep equipment running.
-By using tools such as a CMMS, maintenance is performed based on asset data such as predicted life expectancy.
+Preventive maintenance (PM) is the approach of scheduling routine maintenance and services to keep equipment running.
+By using tools like CMMS Software, maintenance is performed based on real-time running data.

-Although RCM is similar in many ways to that of preventive maintenance, they’re not the same thing.
-The aim of an RCM approach is to maximise the availability of mission-critical assets.
-It does this by understanding the risks of each asset and creates a maintenance program that preserves the most important functions.
+Reliability-centred maintenance (RCM) aims to maximise the availability of assets.
+It does this by understanding the risks of each asset and creating a maintenance program that preserves the most important functions.